top of page

 WHY CHOOSE CODE RED TRAINING?

-• Our Code Red trainers are Steph, a HCPC registered paramedic with eight years experience (five of which include working in a Hazardous Area Response Team) and James, who has nineteen years experience in the Fire and Rescue Service as an operational firefighter, trainer and manager.
-James is also a trauma lead and road traffic collision (RTC) instructor with the United Kingdom Rescue Organisation (UKRO).
-Both educators are still operational within their respective emergency services, ensuring their practice remains current and evidence based.
+• Our Code Red trainers are Steph, a HCPC registered paramedic with ten years experience (nearly eight of which include working in a Hazardous Area Response Team) and James, who worked for twenty years in the Fire and Rescue Service as an operational firefighter, trainer and manager.
+James was also a trauma lead and road traffic collision (RTC) instructor with the United Kingdom Rescue Organisation (UKRO).
+Steph is still operational within the NHS ambulance service, and has taken clinical leadership of Code Red Training.
+James left the emergency services in 2023 to become a Leadership and Culture Consultant - check out jamescoomber.com.
+James now supports Steph in the delivery of courses and maintains his CPD to ensure his knowledge and teaching remains current and evidence based.

 • Code Red Training is also able to provide bespoke on-site training packages with emergency scenarios specific to workplaces to meet the learning needs of staff and responders.